continuous-symmetry-measure/csm/python/README.md

 `csm c2 inputmol.mol output.txt --optional-args`

 You can access a help menu with a list of all available options via `csm -h`

-In addition to the possibility of using CSM from the command line, CSM can be accessed programmatically through its API, detailed in the file API.md (including examples)

 ## Installation